by Michael Litke

 Some dances to remember, some dances to forget.
 Some dances to get fit, some dances to get intimate.
 Some dances to be free, some dances to be social.
 Whatever your reason, just dance.

-A fully ISTD qualified professional Ballroom and Latin instructor, Michael pairs his passion for Ballroom and Latin dance with solid professional experience.
-Since 2003 Michael has taught dance classes at London’s famous Pineapple Studios, inspiring hundreds of dance enthusiasts to follow their dreams, challenge their bodies and stimulate their minds through dance.
+ISTD Licentiate level qualified professional Ballroom and Latin instructor, Michael pairs his passion for Ballroom and Latin dance with solid professional experience.
+Since 2003 Michael has taught dance classes at London’s famous Pineapple Studios, inspiring hundreds of dance enthusiasts to follow their dreams.

 Michael teaches a range of classes and workshops.
 His teaching style is personal, professional and above all, fun!
 Michael works with each student to discover their ideal learning technique.

-During his career, Michael has choreographed many TV projects and is one of the industry’s most sought after couples coach.
-Recent projects Michael has been involved in include: Choreographing and teaching Spencer Matthews and Lauren Hutton a Tango routine for ‘Made in Chelsea’ series 9, episode 7 Teaching and judging first wedding dance challenge at ITV’s ‘This Morning’ show Teaching Bonnie Langford to Waltz for ITV’s show ‘Dancing on Ice’ Choreographing a Waltz piece for ‘Peter and Alice’ by John Logan with Dame Judi Dench and Ben Whishaw, directed by Michael Grandage
+During his career, Michael has choreographed many TV projects, recent ones he has been involved in include: Teaching and judging first wedding dance challenge at ITV’s ‘This Morning’ show Teaching Bonnie Langford to Waltz for ITV’s show ‘Dancing on Ice’ Choreographing a Waltz piece for ‘Peter and Alice’ by John Logan with Dame Judi Dench and Ben Whishaw, directed by Michael Grandage

 Honor is an IDTA-endorsed Ballroom and Latin instructor with over twenty years’ experience.
 She has competed, choreographed and taught all over the UK, Europe and the United States.